Apjjm/EncounterTool/.examples/readme.md

      - Start counting steps after the first encounter.
 If your step count is the first number then your encounters will be after `<NUMBER>` additional encounters
        - Note: this does not include the encounter you get while doing the step counting!
      - Example: `3: X`, `*: 2` in a cell would mean reset if the step count was 3, otherwise take 2 extra encounters after your counted encounter
+     - On Some charts, there will be helper numbers next to cells (or in brackets - e.g. `(+9)`)
+       - if you follow the main loop around this will indicate the end of the associated step count.
  - After running/winning the last encounter turn off encounters immediately and head to the location
  - Your goal encounter will be in the location with the color of the text in the box (if there are multiple locations)